knowit/snappysense/aws-iot-backend/README.md

 the following.)

 Currently the only communication protocol between a device and AWS IoT is MQTT, a pub/sub protocol.
-The device publishes readings and subscribes to control messages.
-The server subscribes to readings and publishes control messages.
+The device publishes observatins and subscribes to control messages.
+The server subscribes to observations and publishes control messages.
 The full protocol is defined in MQTT-PROTOCOL.md.

 Each device must be configured so that it can connect to AWS IoT: It must be provisioned with an AWS